Conva.AI Overview

 Copilot SDK

 Provides an intuitive Conversational Overlay UI with integrated ASR and TTS, supported only for mobile platforms like Android and iOS.
-The Copilot UI interacts directly with end-users and notifies the app upon receiving responses from Capabilities.
+The Copilot UI interacts directly with end-users and notifies the app upon receiving responses from Agents.

 It also provides APIs to theme the UI and control various elements and also get appropriate notifications when the user interacts with various elements in the UI.